Cross-Site Request Forgery (CSRF) in admidio/admidio

 3.Here a album with pho_id

-2 will be locked after the PoC.html file opened.
+3 will be deleted after the PoC.html file opened.

 This PoC can perform attack without that users noticed and Also PoC can send multiple request at same time that means attacker can Bruteforce all possible actions ( with using multiple Iframes )

-This vulnerability is capable of had a high impact on availability of any album.
+This vulnerability is capable of had a high impact on availability of any user.

 The easiest way that you set